26 Celebrities You Didn't Know Were Scientologists

 The Human Beat Box himself, Doug E. Fresh, has been linked to Scientology since the 1980s.
 His former girlfriend, radio personality Miss Jones, had worked with fellow celebrity Scientologist Isaac Hayes—and that's how Fresh found the controversial religion, too.

 In the 1970s, pop star-turned-politician Sonny Bono became a devoted Scientologist along with his first wife, Cher.
 He was a member for nearly two decades but tried to leave the religion in 1991.
-In a 1999 interview with George magazine, his widow, former U.S. Representative Mary Bono, said, "Sonny did try to break away at one point, and they made it very difficult for him.
+In a 1999 interview with George magazine (via the New York Post), his widow, former U.S. Representative Mary Bono, said, "Sonny did try to break away at one point, and they made it very difficult for him.
 Extremely difficult.
 I was resentful of that.
 I did not like the fact that he said, 'Hey, I'm done with it.
-I'm not a Scientologist.' … And they were saying, 'Hey, you can't do that.’”
-After Sonny’s accidental skiing death in 1998, officials from the Church of Scientology asked if they could preside over the service.
-Ultimately, the honor went to the Catholic Church.
+I'm not a Scientologist.' … And they were saying, 'Hey, you can't do that.'"
+Mary also claimed that church officials attempted to take the reins of Sonny's funeral, though it ended up being a Catholic service.

 Marisol Nichols is now well known for her role as Hermione Lodge on the smash-hit CW series Riverdale.
 She's married to cinematographer Taron Lexton, the son of Mary Shuttleworth, who founded the Scientology front group Youth For Human Rights.
-According to the Daily Herald, Marisol battled with drug abuse at a young age and credits the Church of Scientology for helping her quit.
+According to the Daily Herald, Marisol battled with substance use disorder at a young age and credits the Church of Scientology for helping her get clean.

-The producer and acting coach Milton Katselas (left) was known for introducing his students and colleagues to the Church of Scientology.
-In a 2007 profile in the New York Times, it's stated that some actors left Milton’s classes "because of the unspoken pressure they felt to join the Church of Scientology.”
-Milton would constantly credit Scientology for his success.
+Producer and acting coach Milton Katselas was known for introducing his students and colleagues to the Church of Scientology.
+In a 2007 profile in the New York Times, it's stated that some actors left his classes "because of the unspoken pressure they felt to join."
+Katselas, who died in 2008, often credited Scientology for his success.